Swrdfish

 8 Jan 2015

-As I mentioned before our college network has this squid proxy which makes us spend more time configuring our tools to bypass it than doing any actual work.
-My goal this time was to get ssh working behind the proxy.
 Most git repositories provide ssh links.
 So to get git working I needed to get ssh working first.
 A simple nmap showed that there are 4 ports open on the proxy server one of them being the ssh port: 22.
+So I guessed I only needed to tunnel the ssh request using http connect.
+But turns they have tunneling blocked for port 22.

 5 Jan 2015